wearetheframers/frame-core-wip/docs/API/frame/framer/brain/actions/actions.md

 High-level actions are designed to manage complex tasks by leveraging multiple strategies or sub-actions.
 They can control or orchestrate other actions.
 Examples include:

 - **AdaptiveDecisionAction**: Uses strategies to make adaptive decisions based on context, urgency, and risk.
+- **ResourceAllocationAction**: Allocates resources based on urgency, risk, and available resources, using strategies to optimize resource distribution.
+- **ResourceAllocationAction**: Allocates resources based on urgency, risk, and available resources, using strategies to optimize resource distribution.
 - **CreateNewAgentAction**: Manages the creation of new agents within the framework, coordinating various sub-actions to achieve this goal.

 ### Default Actions